Aurora Indica Seeds

 What to Watch Out for When Growing Aurora Indica - It has decent mold and pest resistance, but because the buds get super dense and sticky, airflow is key - especially in flower.
 If you’re growing indoors, make sure you’ve got good circulation and humidity under control.
 Spraying a preventative like Holi Moli Eliminator during early veg can help keep mold, mildew, bud rot, and pests off your radar.

-Best Climate to Grow Aurora Indica Outdoors
+Best Climate to Grow Aurora Indica Cannabis

 How to Grow Aurora Indica Marijuana in Subtropical Climates